jjlynch2/QA3D/README.md

 ```

 ## Desktop Icon
-* Once you run QA3D(), clicking the Desktop Shortcut button on the dashboard will allow you to run QA3D without launching R manually.
+Once you run QA3D(), clicking the Desktop Shortcut button on the dashboard will allow you to run QA3D without launching R manually.

 ## R Dependencies
+The following will be installed automatically:
 * Morpho
 * DT
 * shiny